 4. Is a reciprocating saw dangerous?

-You know, the reciprocating saw is designed for cutting metal, wood, and any kinds of construction metals.
+You know, the reciprocating saw is designed for cutting metal, wood, and any kind of construction metals.

 So, if you can’t operate it carefully, there is a chance of an accident.
 The most common problem with this tool is their ability to kickback.

 5. How thick can a reciprocating saw cut?

 With 3″-12″ of the long blade, a reciprocating saw allows you a deep cut.
 The thickness of this blade avoids wobbling and bending.
 You will find heavy-duty blades up to 7″ to 8″ wide and 0.060+ inches thick.

 6. What contraptions may I have the choice to use that is coherently suitable for a definite and straight cut?